Skip to main content

-Jira integration allows users to add a Jira account to Cloudaware to set up auto-discovery of Jira issues in the CMDB and/or create issues in Jira based on specific criteria met in Cloudaware.
+This guide explains how to add a Jira account to Cloudaware and configure actions for Cloudaware to automatically discover Jira issues in the CMDB and/or create issues in Jira based on specified criteria.

 Introduction